Updated: 26 December 2017

 If time allows it, spend your first day just looking around and comparing prices.
 You will soon find out that many shops have the same merchandise.
 So don’t buy something at the first shop, you can always come back.
 And often the price will suddenly drop the moment you leave the shop!

 The range of goods for sale has changed over time.
 I have detected a wider choice and more special shops than in earlier years.
 Turkish bath accessories seem to be all the rage at the moment.
+By the way, the Grand Bazaar is not just a tourist trap - locals shop here too.

 To determine the general price level in a costume shop you can do the „hip scarf test“.
 All shops sell the same few models of hip scarves, so ask their price to find out if it’s a cheap or expensive shop.
 And if you buy something, don’t forget to ask for the special price, especially if you buy several pieces.